vishalbelsare/vale-server/website/versioned_docs/version-1.0.0/formats.md

 non-standard sections of text you'd like to ignore.
 Vale supports doing this at both the block and inline levels.

-To ignore entire blocks of text&mdash;e.g.,
-[Hugo's shortcodes][p8]&mdash;you'll want to define `BlockIgnores`.
+To ignore entire blocks of text&mdash;for example, [Hugo's shortcodes][p8]&mdash;you'll want to define `BlockIgnores`.
 For example, consider the following shortcode-like `file` snippet: